sequelize/sequelize/docs/docs/usage.md

 })
 ```

-If you have any general settings that apply to all replicas you do not need to provide them for each instance&period; In the code above&comma; database name and port is propagated to all replicas&period; The same will happen for user and password&comma; if you leave them out for any of the replicas&period; Each replica has the following options&colon;`host`&comma;`port`&comma;`username`&comma;`password`&comma;`database`
+If you have any general settings that apply to all replicas you do not need to provide them for each instance&period; In the code above&comma; database name and port is propagated to all replicas&period; The same will happen for user and password&comma; if you leave them out for any of the replicas&period; Each replica has the following options&colon;`host`&comma;`port`&comma;`username`&comma;`password`&comma;`database`.

 Sequelize uses a pool to manage connections to your replicas&period; The default options are&colon;